 What am I feeling?

 Feelings are strange creatures.
-We are walking along minding our own business and there out of nowhere comes this thing, this sensation and like an attack of diarrhea we have an episode of feeling.
+We are walking along minding our own business and then out of nowhere comes this thing, this sensation and like an attack of diarrhea, we have an episode of feeling.

 So before we can even really begin our exploration of feelings we need to establish a habit of paying attention to those times we are having feelings.
 The expert effect tells us that if you study something you begin to see more of it.
 If you have ever gone shopping for a truck, suddenly you will see trucks everywhere you go.
 Same thing with feelings.
 Look for them and they are everywhere.